Skip to main content

 The Role of Biomarkers in Dynamic Risk Assessment

+Genetic markers provide a static assessment of baseline risk.
+However, the actual risk of thrombosis is dynamic and can be influenced by ongoing physiological processes.
+This is where biomarkers come into play.
 Biomarkers are measurable substances in the body that can indicate a particular biological state.
 In the context of thrombosis, biomarkers can provide a real-time snapshot of the activity of the coagulation and fibrinolytic systems.

 The Women’s Health Initiative (WHI) study provided valuable insights into the role of biomarkers in predicting VTE risk in women on hormone therapy.
 The study found that elevated baseline levels of D-dimer (a degradation product of fibrin, indicating active clotting and fibrinolysis), prothrombin fragment 1.2 (a marker of thrombin generation), and plasmin-antiplasmin complex (a marker of fibrinolysis), as well as low levels of free protein S, were associated with an increased risk of future VTE.
-Notably, women with high D-dimer levels at baseline who were assigned to hormone therapy had a six-fold increased risk of thrombosis compared to women with normal D-dimer levels on placebo.

 This suggests that a combination of static genetic testing and dynamic biomarker assessment could provide a powerful tool for risk stratification.
-For example, a woman with a high for VTE might be monitored more closely with serial D-dimer measurements if she initiates hormone therapy.
+For example, a woman with a high polygenic risk score for VTE might be monitored more closely with serial D-dimer measurements if she initiates hormone therapy.
 An increase in D-dimer levels could be an early warning sign of a prothrombotic state, prompting a re-evaluation of her treatment plan.

 The table below summarizes key biomarkers and their clinical significance in the context of hormonal interventions and thrombosis risk.